DefinitelyTyped/definition-tester/README.md

 > DefinitelyTyped repository testing infrastructure

-Testing infrastructure for the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repository.

-:warning: Under construction :sunglasses:

-Currently mostly usable as a dependency of DT repo.
+Probably only usable as a dependency of [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).

 ## Build